In this post:

-Things have been tough for newly remote teams this year.
+Things have been tough for newly remote teams.

 By now, most companies have embraced the idea that remote work is here to stay.
 You’ve picked a conference call software and finally have your communication processes in place.

 But what about company culture and sense of belonging?
 That’s where virtual team building comes in.

 With some effort, it’s possible to keep your team connected and motivated.

 Sure, Zoom burnout is a real thing.
 But, with a little creativity and intention, there’s a lot of opportunity for online team bonding.

 Today, we’ll break down 6 super-creative virtual team building activities for your remote team.

 Back in 2012, Google had a mission to figure out the elements that made a perfect team.